diyan/pywinrm/README.md

 ### Powershell example

-Powershell scripts executed using WinRM.
+Powershell scripts can be executed using WinRM.
 The script will be base64 UTF16 little endian encoded prior to sending to the Windows machines.
 Error messages are converted from the Powershell CLIXML format to a human readable format as a convenience.

 ```python
 import winrm